Catalog Advanced Search

 Intermountain Health

-Payal Patel, MD, MPH, FIDSA, is an associate professor at Intermountain Health and the systemwide medical director of antimicrobial stewardship.
+Payal Patel, MD, is an associate professor at Intermountain Health and the systemwide medical director of antimicrobial stewardship.
 She is an infectious diseases physician and is passionate about improving patient safety and antimicrobial stewardship.
-Dr. Patel serves on the Presidential Advisory Council on Combatting Antibiotic Resistance and has worked with developing antimicrobial stewardship programs in several countries including India, Japan, and Italy.
-She is the lead author on the most recent CAUTI compendium.
+She serves on the Presidential Advisory Council on Combatting Antibiotic Resistance and has worked to help develop antimicrobial stewardship programs in several countries including India, Japan, and Italy.

 Matt Weissenbach, DrPH, CPH, CIC, FAPIC